tuhhosg/reupnix/modules/minify.nix.md

             system.build.initialRamdiskSecretAppender = lib.mkForce "";
         });

+        stripInitrd = ({
+            description = ''
+                Remove some probably-not-needed things from the initramfs.
+            '';
+            enableByDefault = false; # TODO: while an initrd with these modifications is being built, it is not the one actually used ...

+            # Setting the files in bin/ to true is required for the test to pass, but is otherwise probably a bad idea (could use the »extraUtilsCommandsTest« for deleting ...)
+            boot.initrd.extraUtilsCommands = lib.mkAfter ''
+                echo "#!$out/bin/true" > $out/dmsetup
+                echo "#!$out/bin/true" > $out/lvm
+                echo "#!$out/bin/true" > $out/mdadm
+                echo "#!$out/bin/true" > $out/mdmon
+            ''; # TODO: lib/libsystemd* seems unnecessary in initrd(?)
+        });

         declarativeContainersOnly = ({
             description = ''
                 Remove imperative »nixos-container«s and break reloading of containers.
 Declarative containers themselves still work.